Oh Mount Fuji, that most majestic and much-loved mountain of Japan.

 The descent was shorter, at three and a half hours, but it was still terrible.

 The landscape was so barren and bleak.

-The path down was nothing more than just a slope of loose stones, everything grey and bleak.
+The path down was nothing more than just a slope of loose stones; everything grey and dead.

 My feet and legs throbbed with every painful step.
 Why had I put myself through such a terrible ordeal?

 Well, unbeknownst to my fellow climbers, I had climbed Mount Fuji to honour a friend.